-The Committee would like to acknowledge and thank all those whose participation and work helped made the April 2018 meeting in Saratoga Springs, the site visit in Cobleskill, and this policy brief possible.
+The Committee would like to acknowledge and give thanks to all those whose participation helped make the April 2018 meeting in Saratoga Springs, the site visit in Cobleskill, and this policy brief possible.

-The Committee expresses its gratitude to each of the presenters for their contributions to the meeting and for their subject matter knowledge and expertise.
-These individuals were: Dr. Elizabeth Crouch (South Carolina Rural Health Research Center); Dr. Michael Compton (New York State Office of Mental Health); Priti Irani (New York State Department of Health); Dr. Rahil Briggs (HealthySteps); and Dr. Heather Larkin (SUNY Albany).
+The Committee expresses its gratitude to each of the presenters for their contributions to the meeting and for their knowledge and expertise on the subject.
+These individuals are: Dr. Elizabeth Crouch (South Carolina Rural Health Research Center); Dr. Michael Compton (New York State Office of Mental Health); Priti Irani (New York State Department of Health); Dr. Rahil Briggs (HealthySteps); and Dr. Heather Larkin (SUNY Albany).